-DINÂMIA’CET – IUL, Centre for Socioeconomic and Territorial Studies is an ISCTE-IUL research unit which combines fundamental and applied research on economic, social and cultural topics.
+DINÂMIA’CET -Iscte, Centre for the Study of Socioeconomic Change and the Territory is an Iscte Research Unit, evaluated with Very Good by FCT - the Portuguese national funding agency for science, research and technology.
+The Centre combines fundamental and applied research on economic, social and cultural topics.
 It carries out advanced international research systematically grounded on interdisciplinarity.
 With the aim of framing a new approach to sustainable development, our research seeks to contribute to the understanding of the contemporary world through the analysis of the contexts, the actors and the consequences of change, with a focus on institutional frameworks, and through extensive recourse to comparative approaches.
 Devoting special attention to the dynamics and changes of the Portuguese society, the researchers of DINÂMIA’CET-IUL are engaged in contributing to the design of the future, and, when considered appropriate (e.g. to promote environmental sustainability, social cohesion and democracy), do not hesitate to expressly endorse a normative approach.

 Socioeconomic and territorial change, the focus of D'C's research, necessarily implies changes of social norms.
 In democratic societies, such changes should take place in a participative and reflexive way.
 In complex societies, such changes should result from plural efforts undertaken in different social domains.
 The recent institutionalization, in the scientific world, of ethical debates is part of these efforts.